AmbiqAI/neuralSPOT/neuralspot/ns-harness/README.md

 The neuralSPOT extended MicroProfiler captures the following data per NN layer:

 - Execution time
+- (optionally) Estimated MAC count
 - Cycles, CPI, Exception, Sleep, LSU, and Fold counts
 - Cache access, tag lookups, hits lookups, line hits for both icache and cache

+> *NOTE* MAC counts are estimated based on static analysis of a tflite model using
+> tools/tflite_profile.py, which creates an include file with per-layer MAC count
+> estimates.
+It is optional - if this analysis in not available, pass NULL as the
+> second parameter to ns_TFDebugLogInit()

 ### MicroProfiler Caveats